Chapter 9 Performance metrics

 When conducting a simulation, we do not compute these performance measures directly but rather must estimate them using the replicates \(T_1,...,T_R\) generated from the sampling distribution.
 There’s nothing very surprising about how we construct estimates of the performance measures.
 It is just a matter of substituting sample quantities in place of the expectations and variances.
 Specifically, we estimate bias by taking \[ \widehat{\Bias}(T) = \bar{T} - \theta, \tag{9.3} \] where \(\bar{T}\) is the arithmetic mean of the replicates, \[ \bar{T} = \frac{1}{R}\sum_{r=1}^R T_r. \] We estimate variance by taking the sample variance of the replicates, as \[ S_T^2 = \frac{1}{R - 1}\sum_{r=1}^R \left(T_r - \bar{T}\right)^2. \tag{9.4} \] The square root of \(S^2_T\), \(S_T\) is an estimate of the true standard error of \(T\), or the standard deviation of the estimator across an infinite set of replications of the data-generating process.12 We usually prefer to work with the true SE \(S_T\) rather than the sampling variance \(S_T^2\) because the former quantity has the same units as the target parameter.

 Finally, the RMSE estimate can be calculated as \[ \widehat{\RMSE}(T) = \sqrt{\frac{1}{R} \sum_{r = 1}^R \left( T_r - \theta\right)^2 }. \tag{9.5} \] Often, people talk about the MSE (Mean Squared Error), which is just the square of RMSE.
-Just like the true SE is usually easier to interpret than the sampling variance, we find the units of RMSE easier to interpret than the units of MSE.
+Just like the true SE is usually easier to interpret than the sampling variance, units of RMSE are easier to interpret than the units of MSE.

 It is important to recognize that the above performance measures depend on the scale of the parameter.
 For example, if our estimators are measuring a treatment impact in dollars, then the bias, SE, and RMSE of the estimators are all in dollars.
-The variance and MSE would be in dollars squared, which is why we take their square roots to put them back on the more intepretable scale of dollars.
+(The variance and MSE would be in dollars squared, which is why we take their square roots to put them back on the more intepretable scale of dollars.)

 In many simulations, the scale of the outcome is an arbitrary feature of the data-generating process, making the absolute magnitude of performance metrics less meaningful.
 To ease interpretation of performance metrics, it is useful to consider their magnitude relative to the baseline level of variation in the outcome.
 One way to achieve this is to generate data so the outcome has unit variance (i.e., we generate outcomes in standardized units).
 Doing so puts the bias, true standard error, and root mean-squared error on the scale of standard deviation units, which can facilitate interpretation about what constitutes a meaningfully large bias or a meaningful difference in RMSE.

 In addition to understanding the scale of these performance metrics, it is also important to recognize that their magnitude depends on the scale of the parameter.
 A non-linear transformation of a parameter will generally lead to changes in the magnitude of the performance metrics.
 For instance, suppose that \(\theta\) measures the proportion of time that something occurs.
 One natural way to transform this parameter would be to put it on the log-odds (logit) scale.
-However, because of the non-linear aspect of the logit, \[\text{Bias}\left[\text{logit}(T)\right] \neq \text{logit}\left(\text{Bias}[T]\right), \qquad \text{RMSE}\left[\text{logit}(T)\right] \neq \text{logit}\left(\text{RMSE}[T]\right),\] and so on.
+However, because the log-odds transformation is non-linear, \[ \text{Bias}\left[\text{logit}(T)\right] \neq \text{logit}\left(\text{Bias}[T]\right), \qquad \text{RMSE}\left[\text{logit}(T)\right] \neq \text{logit}\left(\text{RMSE}[T]\right), \] and so on.
 This is a consequence of how the performance metrics are defined.
 One might see this property as a limitation on the utility of using bias and RMSE to measure the performance of an estimator, because these metrics can be quite sensitive to the scale of the parameter.

-• Is the estimator systematically off? (bias)
+- Is the estimator systematically off? (bias)

-• Is it precise? (standard error)
+- Is it precise? (standard error)

-• Does it predict well?
+- Does it predict well?
 (RMSE)

 Let us see how the three estimators compare on these metrics.